 This acrylic resin with a filling of alumina can be moulded into any shape, so it is perfect for a large benchtop or island.
 With no joins to harbour food particles and dirt, it is super hygienic and the continuous, seamless look is elegant and practical.
 It is also waterproof and fire resistant and while it will show careless cuts or scratches, these can be easily repaired.

-Call into our showroom and look at all these wonderful products in person.
+Call our showroom and look at all these wonderful products in person.
 It is so much easier to choose when you have seen and touched the samples for yourself.
 Our kitchen designers can show you what is best for your kitchen needs!